CarlonX1/VoiceGPT/README.md

 </code>
 </pre>

-3. If you check at Ln 34 the GPT model in use is the 3.5-turbo wichi is much cheaper than GPT4, but you can feel free to switch that.
+3. If you check at Ln 3 the GPT model in use is the 3.5-turbo which is much cheaper than GPT4, but you can feel free to switch that.
-And by default the Ln 35 comes the following Prompt/system:
+And by default the Ln 39 comes the following Prompt/instruction:
 <pre>
 <code>
 chatgpt_system = "You are a helpful assistant in a conversation.
 Answers should not be too long.
 Be ironic and sarcastic."